-Volatile organic compounds (VOCs) are gases that are given off by a number of indoor sources.
+Volatile organic compounds (VOCs) are gases that are given off by many indoor sources.
 Concentrations of most volatile organic compounds are higher in indoor air than outdoor air.

 Where do VOCs come from?

-Formaldehyde is one of the most common VOCs.
-Formaldehyde is a colourless gas with a strong smell.
-It is common in many building materials such as plywood, particleboard, and glues.
-Formaldehyde can also be found in some drapes and fabrics, in addition to certain types of foam insulation.
+Formaldehyde, one of the most common VOCs, is a colourless gas with an acrid (sharp and bitter) smell.
+It is common in many building materials such as plywood, particleboard and glues.
+Formaldehyde can also be found in some drapes and fabrics and in certain types of foam insulation.

-Other sources of VOCs include the burning of fuels such as gas, wood and kerosene, as well as tobacco products.
-VOCs can also come from personal care products such as perfume and hair spray, cleaning agents, dry cleaning fluid, paints, lacquers, varnishes, hobby supplies, and from copying and printing machines.
+Other sources of VOCs include the burning of fuels such as gas, wood and kerosene and tobacco products.
+VOCs can also come from personal care products such as perfume and hair spray, cleaning agents, dry cleaning fluid, paints, lacquers, varnishes, hobby supplies and from copying and printing machines.

 VOCs can be released from products during use and even in storage.
 However, the amount of VOCs emitted from products tends to decrease as the product ages.

 What are some health concerns caused by VOCs?

 VOCs include a variety of chemicals that can cause eye, nose and throat irritation, shortness of breath, headaches, fatigue, nausea, dizziness and skin problems.
 Higher concentrations may cause irritation of the lungs, as well as damage to the liver, kidney, or central nervous system.
 Long-term exposure may also cause damage to the liver, kidneys or central nervous system.